Laura Volpintesta Sketching Stripes with Adobe Fresco app for fashion illustration

 Here is my recent digital fashion illustration of a Stella McCartney ensemble.

-Today I’d like to focus on the use of TINTED PAPERS in fashion art, fashion illustration, (and any other arts for that matter)!
+Today I’d like to focus on the use of TINTED PAPERS in fashion art, fashion illustration with attention to its “medicinal” qualities.

-Tinted paper is an AWESOME way to get a fresh approach to your art, which is why I’m mentioning it.
+Tinted paper is an AWESOME way to get a fresh approach to your art.

 We can all get stuck in that “‘white paper, black line” mindset that I’m convinced comes from learning our ABCs as kids.